The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Overview and main results

-Theorem \ref{MainInner} reduces the computation of the character of $G$ to the purely combinatorial task of estimating the cofinality of $[\lambda]^\alephes$.
-This is a central task in Shelah's pcf theory.
-The last sections of this paper are dedicated to an introduction of this theory and its applications in our context.
-In contrast to cardinal exponentiation, $\cof([\lambda]^\alephes)$ is very tame.
+Theorem \ref{MainInner} reduces the computation of the character of the group $G$ to the purely combinatorial task of estimating the cofinality of $[\lambda]^\alephes$.
+The estimation of $\cof([\lambda]^\alephes)$, for a given uncountable cardinal $\lambda$, is a central goal in Shelah's pcf theory.
+The last section of this paper is dedicated to an introduction of this theory and its applications in our context.
+In contrast to cardinal exponentiation, the function $\lambda\mapsto\cof([\lambda]^\alephes)$ is very tame.
 For example, if there are no large cardinals (in a certain canonical model of set theory)\footnote{It is not even possible to prove, using the standard axioms of set theory, that the existence of such cardinals is \emph{consistent}.}, then $\cof([\lambda]^\alephes)$ is simply $\lambda$ if $\lambda$ has uncountable cofinality, and $\lambda^+$ (the successor of $\lambda$) otherwise.
-Thus, the axiom \IndEmph{SSH}, asserting that $\cof([\lambda]^\alephes)\le\lambda^+$, is extremely weak.
+Thus, the axiom \emph{SSH}, asserting that $\cof([\lambda]^\alephes)\le\lambda^+$, is extremely weak.
 Moreover, without any special hypotheses, $\cof([\lambda]^\alephes)$ can be estimated, and in many cases computed exactly.

 For brevity, denote the character of a topological group $G$ by \IndexPrint{$\chi(G)$}.
 Following is a summary of consequences of the main theorem.